Cancer Care Journal Template: Daily Wellness Log for Treatment

 Notes Anything unusual, new symptoms, or questions for your oncologist: ___

 Daily.
 Fill it in at the same time each day, ideally in the evening when you can reflect on the full day.
 On bad days, just do the numbers: fatigue, pain, nausea.
-That alone is valuable.
+That alone is enough for a clinician to act on.

 What Matters Most